Any "no go" zones which are inherently dangerous for visitors?

 Otherwise Bangkok seems to be relatively safe compared to other big cities and as long as you keep watching the news and use good common sense you should be just fine. over 10 years ago

 Thailand has a really good press agent - the government.
 The violence that exists doesn't often make it to the English language press.
 But, read Thai Rath, or other local newspapers, and one will get a different picture.
 Thailand's murder rates is actually almost double that of scary old USA's!

 Good question.
 Who you are and what you look like seems to matter a lot.
 When I lived in New Sathorn my then gf (Thai) was accousted twice, once by motorbike (she held her purse strongly and pulled the bike down with only bruises for payment).
 But I walked down the same lanes at night and was never bothered.
 The policy of the police seems to be if you rob a Thai no big deal.
-But if you rob a tourist, we will investigate (and get you). almost 8 years ago
+But if you rob a tourist, we will investigate (and get you). over 9 years ago